 Who can have Depression?

-Anyone who lets the negativity of the world crushes their positive spirits for a little too long time can become a victim of depression.
+Anyone who lets the negativity of the world crush their positive spirits for a little too long time can become a victim of depression.
 This mental state makes you feel helpless and hopeless.
 It can happen to anyone who has faced a lot of loss or emotional damage.
 It is a result of the way our society isolates us and leaves us to rot.
-However, this is a problem prevalent in the richer countries just as much as it is in poorer, developing countries.
+However, this is a problem prevalent in richer countries just as much as it is in poorer, developing countries.

 Although a lack of love, financial constraints, a lack of inspiration or motivation to do anything at all can turn a person into a depressed human being.
 There is no solid definition of this word and it can take over any mind, no matter how strong.